 New York really gets into the festive spirit – just think how many Christmas films are set in the city.
-There’s loads to see, from the famous Rockefeller Centre Christmas Tree to the department store windows, which are specially decorated for the season.
+There’s loads to see, from the famous Rockefeller Centre Christmas Tree to the department store windows, which are decorated for the season.
 And, of course, there’s the world-famous New Year’s Eve party in Times Square.
 But, if that wasn’t enough, New York City’s Christmas markets are the perfect excuse for a trip to the Big Apple.
 Head to the Winter Village in Bryant Park, which is packed with stalls selling delicious treats and gifts, to pick up a souvenir unique to the city.
 Plus, pop your skates on and show off your skills on the ice rink.
 If you prefer the thought of an indoor market, opt for the Grand Central Holiday Fair, where you’ll find locally made goods like art and accessories, toys, jewellery and clothing.
 And, when you’ve finished your shopping, you’re not far from the Empire State Building, so you can round off your trip with a visit to the iconic skyscraper.

-Description: To get the real European Christmas market experience, head to Prague.
+To get the real European Christmas market experience, head to Prague.
 There are two main spots to visit, and you can see both on the same trip.
-You’ll find the city’s biggest market at the Old Town Square, while the second largest at nearby Wenceslas Square is just five minutes’ away.
+You’ll find the city’s biggest market at the Old Town Square, while the second largest at nearby Wenceslas Square is just a five-minute walk away.
 Expect carolling and Czech crafts, plus street food like spit-roasted ham, pancakes, and barbequed sausages.
 The Christmas tree lights are switched on in both squares every evening, accompanied by live music – grab some medovina, a hot honey wine, to sip on while you watch the show.
 Plus, the markets are open on Christmas Day too, if you’re around for the big event.
-And, if you book onto our Christmas Markets of Prague tour, you’ll get to visit the former silver-mining city of Kutna Hora as part of your trip.
+And, if you book our Christmas Markets of Prague tour, you’ll get to visit the former mining city of Kutna Hora as part of your trip.